 The concessions come after protests inspired by the so-called Arab Spring.

-Popular uprisings have toppled Presidents Zine al-Abidine Ben Ali of Tunisia and Hosni Mubarak of Egypt.'Sole player'
+Popular uprisings have toppled Presidents Zine al-Abidine Ben Ali of Tunisia and Hosni Mubarak of Egypt.

 The turnout in Friday's constitutional referendum - the first under King Mohammed's 12-year rule - was nearly 73%, officials said.

 The king did not say anything as he cast his vote in the capital, Rabat, but he has described the reforms as a "decisive historic transition".